Edmund Addo was born on January 19, 2001 in Labadi, Accra, but he was raised in Tema. Edmund was raised by his grandmother in Tema, a City in Accra.

 From the age of six, Edmund used the nickname “Stone”.
 He also used the nickname “Double D”.
 When he joined Instagram he chose the username “Reefer Tym”.
 This later became his stage name when he started to rap and a name favored by his fans.

-In 2017, at age 20, under the stage name Reefer Tym released his first single, Shatta Wale, and followed in October 2017 with the single, Carry.
+At age 16, under the stage name Reefer Tym released his first single, Shatta Wale, and followed in October 2017 with the single, Carry.

 In 2017, American rapper Soulja boy posted a video of himself asking Reefer to drop his album on iTunes, which helped Edmund gain popularity.
 That same year, Edmund created and signed a deal with Zeit Records.